Kurdish militants dismiss Turkey withdrawal reports

 The rebels took up arms in 1984 with the aim of creating a Kurdish state in southeastern Turkey.
 Declared a terrorist group by Ankara, the United States and the European Union, the PKK has since moderated its goal to one of autonomy.

-Erdogan gave his word this month that the same thing would not happen again.
-He also sought to strike a middle ground between supporting the peace process while maintaining a hardline against the militants.

-"We will not give the slightest ground in the struggle against terrorism," he said in a speech on Thursday.

-In return for the pull-out of militants and their ultimate disarmament, the government is expected to boost the rights of Kurds, who make up about 20 percent of Turkey's population of 76 million.
+In return for the withdrawal of the militants and their ultimate disarmament, the government is expected to boost the rights of Kurds, who make up about 20 percent of Turkey's population of 76 million.

 As part of those reforms, Turkey's parliament last week passed a law allowing defendants to use Kurdish in court in a move seen aimed at breaking a deadlock in the trials of hundreds accused of links to the PKK.

+"We will not give the slightest ground in the struggle against terrorism," he said in a speech to provincial governors.

+"We will also not give ground on democratisation, investments and the law, as we continue to solve this problem together with our people," he said.

-(Additional reporting by Seyhmus Cakan in Diyarbakir, Turkey, and Ayla Jean Yackley in Istanbul; Writing by Daren Butler; Editing by Nick Tattersall and Rosalind Russell)
+(Additional reporting by Seyhmus Cakan in Diyarbakir; Writing by Daren Butler; Editing by Nick Tattersall and Sonya Hepinstall)